Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Quantum optical analog

-Using the results of the previous sections, we build a quantum optical analog of the $CCZ$ gate and of an uniform qutrit hypergraph state.
-The seminal work \cite{multirail1} gives a method to construct any $d\times d$ unitary by the sole use of linear optical operations and single-photon sources.
-In our scheme, the tradeoff to such clear advantage is the increase in the number of modes for each extra level.
+Using the results of the previous sections, we build a quantum optical analog of the qutrit $CCZ$ gate and of an uniform qutrit hypergraph state.
+We focus on optical setups, but the interactions and operations described here can be easily translated to other multimode bosonic systems such as circuit QED \cite{cqed,cqed2} and Bose-Einstein condensates \cite{bec}.

+The seminal work \cite{multirail1} gives a method to construct any $d\times d$ unitary by the sole use of linear optical operations and single-photon sources; see as well \cite{multirail2}.
+These results enable us to construct any desired local qudit gate simply via linear couplings between bosonic modes and phase-shifts.
+Compared with the alternative scheme in \cite{3clifT}, or even the angular momentum realizations of the previous sections, both restricted to the qutrit case and requiring nonlinear interactions even for the local gates, the present proposal has a clear advantage.
+The tradeoff here is the increase in the number of modes for increasing local dimensions: a $N$-qudit system requires $N.d$ modes.